james-jw/xq-promise/README.md

 #### XqForkJoinTask
 Implements [RevursiveTask][3] and performs the forking processing leveraging a fixed [ForkJoinPool][2]

-Currently the pool uses the number of CPUs to deteremine max thread count.
+Currently the pool uses the number of CPUs to determine max thread count.
 See the Advanced section for overriding this.

 ### Shout Out!
 If you like what you see here please star the repo and follow me on [github][7] or [linkedIn][6]